T1aNS1R/Evil-Geniuses/README.md

 Run the `./examples/Evil_Geniuses/role_playing.py` script to generate the system role

-Once we have the generated role, we can put it into the System Prompt in LLM-based agents to define the evil role of system/agent.
+Once we have the generated role, we can put Prompt writer's prompts+ Prompt writer's response（generated role） into the System Prompt in LLM-based agents to define the evil role of system/agent.

 First, you need to add your OpenAI API key to system environment variables.
 The method to do this depends on your operating system and the shell you're using.